open-source-tabletop/cadence-website/docs/index.md

     ---

-    The fundamental system of cadence is built around models, organised into units, alternately taking turns to perform actions like moving and shooting.
+    The fundamental system of Cadence is like many games - built around models, organised into units, alternately taking turns to perform actions like moving and shooting.
 Players use plain six sided dice to determine the outcome of most actions.
 These fundamentals are time tested and work great so they underpin the entire system.

 -   **Cadence will feel fresh to players because...**